Simon99de/17B06E-Macropad/README.md

 ### 4. Flash your firmware
 ##### Enter bootloader mode:
 The method varies for other boards, but on the Pi Pico for example you can hold the BOOTSEL button while plugging it in and it should also enter the bootloader.
+Alternatively you can bind the `QK_BOOT` key and press it to have the MCU reboot into bootloader.
+By default this is bound to the press of the bottom right encoder on the second layer.

 The controller should reboot and enter the bootloader mode automatically - you will see a flash drive pop up on you PC called RPI-RP2

 ##### Copy firmware:
 You can take your *.uf2 file and copy it to the mounted drive.
 It will unmount and reboot itself.
 If the firmware flashing process succeeded, you will have a working keyboard.
 If not, please repeat the procedure.
-Since the bootloader is edged into ROM, it can’t be bricked.
+Since the bootloader is etched into ROM, it can’t be bricked.
 You are very unlikely to break something.

 ##### QMK (alternative option):
 You can use QMK to create and flash firmware to your 17B06E-Macropad.
-You can configure every key to you can use the QMK configurator.
-Head over to the [QMK configurator](https://config.qmk.fm/#/simon99de/17b06e) and select 17b06e_macropad/[your version].
+You can configure every key using the QMK configurator.
+Head over to the [QMK configurator](https://config.qmk.fm/#/simon99de/17b06e/rgb) and select simon99de/17b06e/\[norgb|rgb\].
 Once you have configured your board, click on compile and then on firmware to download the firmware.
-Check [qmk_firmware/keyboards/17b06e_macropad](https://github.com/qmk/qmk_firmware/tree/master/keyboards/simon99de/17b06e) for compiling & uploading instructions
+Check [qmk_firmware/keyboards/simon99de/17b06e](https://github.com/qmk/qmk_firmware/tree/master/keyboards/simon99de/17b06e) for compiling & uploading instructions

 ### 5. 3D printing case